chellej80/Embarr-Equestrian-Trivia/README.md

 ### Features Left to Implement
 - Additional features
+    - Currently the questions & answers are contained in the JavaScipt Code and can be inspected via Developer tools, further development required to read in the Q&A's from an external database.
     - UserName and login features
     - A dedicated 404 page
     - Add a progress bar.